ksmart30/team30/ksmart30/src/main/resources/static/vendors/jquery.easy-pie-chart/Readme.md

 #### AngularJS

-For a value binding you need to add the `percent` attribute and bind it to your controller.
+For a value binding you need to add the `percent` attribute and bind it to your com.cafe24.ksmart30.team01.business.controller.

 #### RequireJS